JnanasreeKonda/Mirror/README.md

    - Type in the text field: *"Find me this jacket in green under $100"*

    **Option C: Just Submit**
-   - Leave the text field empty to analyze the screenshot without additional context
+   - Leave the text field empty to analyze the image without additional context

 4. **Click "Find My Look ↩"**
    - Mirror will analyze the image